yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 And then, they discussed the query engine design optimal to utilize cloud object storage bandwidth.

 ## Performance characteristics of cloud object storage and ideal I/O size
-The authors told that the performan of object storage is like array of HDDs.
+The authors told that the performance of object storage is like array of HDDs.
 > the bandwidth of individual requests is similar to accessing data on an HDD.
 To saturate network bandwidth, many simultaneous requests are required

 This observation matches with S3 internal architecture partially mentioned on [this post](https://www.allthingsdistributed.com/2023/07/building-and-operating-a-pretty-big-storage-system.html).